bregman-arie/infraform/README.md

   1. If check command fails, it will ask the user whether to run commands to fix the check result
     1. If user replied with 'y', it will start executing installation commands based on the chosen platform
     2. If user replied with 'n', it will exit with return code different than 0
+6. Runs possible pre-commands.
+This depends highly on the platform used
+   - Terraform -> terraform init
+   - Podman -> Possibly build an image before running container
-6. Executes the scenario using the platform default run command (e.g. Terraform -> terraform apply)
+7. Executes the scenario using the platform default run command (e.g. Terraform -> terraform apply)

 ## Contributions

-To contribute to the project use GitHub pull requests.
+To contribute to the project, use GitHub pull requests.